alkiranet/terraform-provider-alkira/docs/data-sources/group.md

 page_title: "alkira_group Data Source - terraform-provider-alkira"
 subcategory: ""
 description: |-
-  Use this data source to get information on an existing group.
+  This data source allows to retrieve an existing group by its name.
 ---

 # alkira_group (Data Source)

-Use this data source to get information on an existing group.
+This data source allows to retrieve an existing group by its name.

 ## Example Usage